catswe/Flash-Attention-Residuals/README.md

 <!-- - Consider two-phase reduction -->

 ## Roadmap:
-- CuTE, CUDA, and other DSLs implementation
+- More robust autograd impl.
-- Tune precision
+- Precision tuning
 - Mixed FP16 and BF16 and store quantization scale
 - Stochastic rounding
-- Make into Python package
+- CuTE, CUDA, and other DSLs implementation

 ## Development Notes:
 - Normalizing in phase 1 keeps outputs bounded (convex combination of values) so bf16 error doesn't scale with softmax flatness.
 Phase 2 computes in fp32, and the reduction algebra matches split-KV Flash Attention.